 This percentage translates to 8.2 million employees in the UK.
 A survey shows that more men feel as if they’ve been victims of gender discrimination than women.
 Additionally, 24% of all the employees believe they didn’t get the job because of their gender.

 8. 23% of women are more likely to be considered incompetent due to their gender.

 (Pew Research Center)

-Female workers are nearly four times as likely as their male colleagues to report having been regarded as incompetent because of their gender.
-According to gender discrimination in the workplace statistics, 23% of working women admitted they had received unfair treatment compared to 6% of men.
+Female workers are nearly four times as likely as their male colleagues to report being regarded as incompetent because of their gender.
+However, according to gender discrimination in the workplace statistics, only 6% of working men admitted they had received unfair treatment.

 9. 20% of LGBTQ community members frequently face severe discrimination and hostility at work.

 As for LGBT discrimination in the workplace statistics, one-fifth of the LGBTQ Americans have encountered discrimination against their gender identity or sexual orientation when applying for a job.
 Needless to say, non-white LGBTQ community members are 32% more prone to discrimination versus 12% of white LGBTQ Americans.
 Furthermore, 22% of LGBTQ people haven’t received equal pay or promotion at the same rate as their straight counterparts.